maoriko/PowerShell/README.md

 # PowerShell
-a bunch of useful scrupts in powershell integrated with office 365
+a bunch of useful scripts in powershell integrated with office 365